 Being the ancient capital city of the Shilla Kingdom, Gyeongju has a massive collection of historical tourist attractions in South Korea.
 One of these attractions is the Bulguksa Temple.
 It is a UNESCO-listed heritage site that was built in 528.
 Like the other historic sites, this temple has also gone through many renovations throughout its history.

-This temple will amaze you in its buildings with intricate carvings and some of South Korea’s most valuable treasures.
+This temple will amaze you with its buildings with intricate carvings and some of South Korea’s most valuable treasures.
 Since there is so much history to unravel, it is better to bring a knowledgeable tour guide with you to make your trip meaningful and worth it.